mespe/mespe.github.io/content/post/dyn_docs-pt1.md

 That said, there are also some drawbacks:

-- More complicated to collaborate: Unless your collaborators are comfortable with working outside of MS Word, it can be a real hassle to collaborate.
+- More complicated to collaborate: Unless your collaborators are comfortable working outside of MS Word, it can be a real hassle to collaborate.
 There will always be a disconnect between a revised or edited version in Word and the original dynamic document.
 - Added complexity: Dynamic documents require additional pieces of